 EMERGING MARKETS-Latam assets weaken as strong U.S. jobs data raises hawkish Fed bets

-Feb 4 (Reuters) - Most emerging market currencies in Latin America fell on Friday as the dollar strengthened after data showing strong jobs growth in the United States created room for a more hawkish U.S. Federal Reserve.
+Feb 4 (Reuters) - Most Latin American stocks and currencies fell on Friday after data showing strong jobs growth in the United States created room for a more hawkish U.S. Federal Reserve.

-Still, both the indexes were set to record weekly gains with stocks set to rise for the fourth straight week on the back of broader dollar weakness and strong commodity prices.
+Still, both the indexes were set for weekly gains with stocks set to rise for the fourth straight week helped by broader dollar weakness and strong commodity prices.

+Mexico's peso MXN= was among the worst performers for the day, down 0.8% as data showed automotive production and exports fell in January from a year earlier.

+The currency of Latin America's largest economy Brazil BRBY,BRL= slipped 0.6%, but was headed for a fourth straight week of gains.
+The real was the best regional performer this week, adding 0.7% after the central bank hiked interest rates.

-The U.S. Labor Department's closely watched employment report showed nonfarm payrolls increased by 467,000 jobs last month, significantly higher than economists' forecasts of 150,000.
+U.S. Treasury yields rose after the Labor Department's report showed nonfarm payrolls increased more-than-expected last month.

 The labor market resilience could trim expectations that economic growth will slow significantly in the first quarter after robust growth in the fourth quarter.